Origin and traditions

 New Year is a family celebration.
 Regardless of how far people live from their hometown, they do their utmost to join the reunion dinner with the whole family on New Year’s Eve.
 Therefore, the entire China is on the move around Chinese New Year.
 Millions of people travel to their hometowns to celebrate New Year.
 They visit family, friends and acquaintances to wish each other the best for the New Year.
 It is a big welcoming party, not just at home with the family, but also on the streets.
 There is plenty of eating and drinking and a lot of music and hard fireworks.

-According to the Chinese Zodiac, February 16, 2018 is the start of the Year of the Dog.
-The Dog is the eleventh animal in the Chinese Zodiac, which consists of successively Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
+According to the Chinese Zodiac, February 5, 2019 is the start of the Year of the Pig.
+The Pig is the twelfth and last animal in the Chinese Zodiac, which consists of successively Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.

 The origin of Chinese astrology goes back thousands of years and is even today practiced and consulted.
 In contrast to the western astrology, the Chinese astrology has nothing to do with planets or stars.
 Chinese ‘astrologers’ draw their horoscopes on the basis of the Chinese calendar, the Yin and Yang philosophy of light and darkness and the philosophy of the five elements of wood, fire, earth, metal and water.